neondatabase/neon/docs/rfcs/033-timeline-archive.md

 - Whether requests to delete this `timeline_id` should be accepted (i.e. presence of the timeline_id)
 - How much archived space to report in consumption metrics

-The contents of the offload manifest will also be stored as an attribute of `Tenant`, such that the total set of timelines may be found by the union of `Tenant::timelines` (non-offloaded timelines) and `Tenant::offloaded` (offloaded timelines).
+The contents of the manifest's offload list will also be stored as an attribute of `Tenant`, such that the total set of timelines may be found by the union of `Tenant::timelines` (non-offloaded timelines) and `Tenant::offloaded` (offloaded timelines).